codefog/contao-haste/docs/Util/InsertTags.md

 ### Date and time formatting

-The `formatted_datetime` insert tag allows to format a timestamp using either the internal date/time formatting settings or a custom format.
+The `formatted_datetime` insert tag allows to format a timestamp or a PHP date/time format (see http://php.net/manual/en/function.strtotime.php) using either the internal date/time formatting settings or a custom format.